About The Irene-Amelia Forensic Analysis Results

-When she returned to the United States and began living as Irene Craigmile,
+When she returned to the United States and began living as Irene O'Crowley Craigmile,

-the former Amelia Earhart was given a position as a bank executive on Long Island near her old airfield stomping grounds during
+the former Amelia Earhart was given a position as a bank executive on Long Island near her old airfield stomping grounds she

-Guy Bolam of England in 1958, the day after her true 61st birthday.
+until she married Guy Bolam of England on July 25, 1958, the day after her true 61st birthday.

-[Note: Again, Amelia had known the original Irene Craigmile in the 1930s,
+[Note: Again, Amelia had known the original Irene O'Crowley Craigmile

-whose obscured demise rendered her left-over identity available for Amelia's post-war
+in the 1930s, whose obscured demise rendered her left-over identity available for Amelia's

 from that point on would not have been an off-the-mark description of her person.